 - App for iOS and Android (although this is a well optimised version of your podcast website for mobile device that looks like an app, so don’t get over excited on this front just yet).

-- Nice looking podcast website with ability to use your own domain.
+- Podcast website (with ability to add your own domain – phew!).

 Full disclosure – we have been working and recommending Spreaker for years now and seen it grow and change as the podcasting was changing too.
 We have a great working relationship with those guys and have formed a good friendship with the founder Francesco Baschieri.
 For this article we are remaining entirely neutral and showcasing their product with the same critical view as we do for all others listed here so that you can choose the host most relevant to your needs.